openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 As attachments will most likely contain more personal information than was requested by the RP with specific Claim names, an OP MUST ensure that the End-User is well aware of when and what kind of attachments are about to be transferred to the RP.
 If possible or applicable, the OP SHOULD allow the End-User to review the content of these attachments before giving consent to the transaction.

+# Client Registration and Management

+During Client Registration (see [@!OpenID-Registration]) as well as during Client Management [@RFC7592] the following additional properties are available:

+`digest_algorithm`: String value representing the chosen digest algorithm (for external attachments).
+The value MUST be one of the digest algorithms supported by the OP as advertised in the [OP metadata](#opmetadata).
+If this property is not set, `sha-256` will be used by default.

 # OP Metadata {#opmetadata}

 If attachments are used in [@OpenID] implementations an additional element of OP Metadata is required to advertise its capabilities with respect to supported attachments in its openid-configuration (see [@!OpenID-Discovery]):

 `attachments_supported`: REQUIRED when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present this array MUST have at least one member.
 If omitted, the OP does not support attachments.

+`digest_algorithms_supported`: REQUIRED when OP supports external attachments.
+JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
+If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
+The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).

 This is an example openid-configuration snippet: